reddy-j-harshith/CS-F364/README.md

     ./exec

 Data Preprocessing:
 Remove the lines which have start with '#'.
-And replace the line with the (number of nodes)'\t'(number of edges)
+And replace the line with the (number of nodes)'\t'(number of edges), followed by the rest of the file.

 Example for the Email-Enron: